kamicane/elements/doc/elements.md

 ### Note

 - If you need to set HTML to tables, or your HTML contains HTML5 tags, this method might not work correctly in each browser.
-If you really need the cross-browser fixes, use something like [html5shiv](http://code.google.com/p/html5shiv/).
+If you really need the cross- browser fixes, use something like [html5shiv](http://code.google.com/p/html5shiv/).

 ## addClass